RaijmakersH/az900-labs/Instructions/Walkthroughs/20-Use the Azure TCO Calculator.md

 ---
 wts:
-    title: '20 - Use the Azure TCO Calculator'
+    title: '20 - Use the Azure TCO Calculator (10 min)'
     module: 'Module 06: Describe Azure cost management and service level agreements'
 ---
 # 20 - Use the Azure TCO Calculator